elDoctor1996/fabric-setup-rpi/README.md

 ## Scripts description

-These scripts are supposed to work with Ubuntu 20.04.1 LTS 64-bit edition (Desktop or Server, it makes no difference) and Zsh shell (not Bash), and the above-mentioned versions of fabric repositories.
+These scripts are supposed to work with Ubuntu 20.04.1 LTS 64-bit edition (Desktop or Server, it makes no difference), Zsh shell and the above-mentioned versions of fabric repositories.
 Feel free to change it for testing with other versions.

 1. prerequisites.sh:
     - Upgrades the system